`The peculiar risk lay in the possibility of

 tinted with brown about the leaves, and incapable of stinging.

-It was evidently the derelict remains of some vast structure, to
+It was evidently the derelict remains of some vast structure,

 what end built I could not determine.
 It was here that I was